lusaxweb/vuesax/docs/components/selects.md

    parameters: null
    description: Change the color of the button
    default: primary
- - name: vs-autocomplete
+ - name: autocomplete
    type: Boolean
    parameters:
    description: Enables the use of autocomplete in the select.
    default: false
- - name: vs-multiple
+ - name: multiple
    type: Boolean
    parameters:
    description: Determines whether the selection is of multiple selection.
    default: false
- - name: vs-max-selected
+ - name: max-selected
    type: Number
    parameters:
-   description: Determine the number of maximum options to be able to select (only for active vs-multiple).
+   description: Determine the number of maximum options to be able to select (only for active multiple).
    default: All options
- - name: vs-label
+ - name: label
    type: String
    parameters: null
    description: Label for the input element.
- - name: vs-success
+ - name: success
    type: Boolean
    parameters: boolean bind
    description: Activate the status of success in the input.
    default: false
- - name: vs-danger
+ - name: danger
    type: Boolean
    parameters: boolean bind
    description: Activate the status of danger in the input.
    default: false
- - name: vs-warning
+ - name: warning
    type: Boolean
    parameters: boolean bind
    description: Activate the status of warning in the input.
    default: false
- - name: vs-description-text
+ - name: description-text
    type: String
    parameters: null
    description: Add a description text to the input.
    default: false
- - name: vs-danger-text
+ - name: danger-text
    type: String
    parameters: null
    description: Text to show when the item is invalid.
    default: null
- - name: vs-success-text
+ - name: success-text
    type: String
    parameters: null
    description: Text to show when the item is valid.
    default: null
- - name: vs-warning-text
+ - name: warning-text
    type: String
    parameters: null
    description: Text that is displayed in the warning state.